-- 1. Communication should be across all agencies affected to increase awareness and promote buy-in. - 2.
+- i.
+This should be communicated for the roles identified with a focus on highlighting reasons why this initiative will be beneficial to stakeholders. - 1.
+Communication should be across all agencies affected to increase awareness and promote buy-in. - 2.
 Explain how broadening the pool of workers who are qualified for these roles can help expand employment opportunities for workers in their state, increase the number of skilled candidates working in the public sector, and mitigate talent acquisition and labor costs. - 3.
 Explain that using skills-based criteria may require more effort upfront, but hiring more qualified individuals should lead to more satisfied employees, which leads to better employee retention and less turnover.
 This will ultimately benefit the hiring manager and associated team in the long run.